springfall2008/batpred/docs/manual-api.md

 Each override is in a string format and works a bit like a web URL, setting the command and the values.

+## Data retention

+The data for overrides is kept inside the Home Assistant selector itself and so will survive a reboot.
+There is likely a limit to the size of this data so be sure to remove old overrides when you are done with them.
+Keep in mind its easy to lose all of the overriddes with the 'off' option so do not keep important data here only use it for short term automations.

+## Supported command formats

 The supported formats are:

 ```text